🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 Of course, a physical activity like tubing is never without its bumps and bruises.
 That's to be expected once in a while.

-As long as you're navigating the waters safely and minding the kids in the tubes, there should be no reason to experience anything worse than a tumble or two into the water (and that can actually be fun for the adventurous types).
+As long as you're navigating the waters safely and minding the kids in the tubes, there should be no reason to experience anything worse than a tumble or two into the water (and that can actually be quite fun for the adventurous types).

 15 Tubular Tips for Towing Tubers Behind Your Boat